imxcstar/LVGLSharp/README_en.md

 [中文](./README.md) | English

-# Thanks to ClangSharp, all API interoperability of LVGL is now supported.
+# Thanks to ClangSharpPInvokeGenerator, all API interoperability of LVGL is now supported.

 ## The following is a preview of an x64 application that has undergone AOT (without dependencies)